7 Best Glaciers Near Anchorage, Alaska (And Exactly How to Visit Each One)

 3. Byron Glacier

-The trail is a mostly flat, 2.4 mile round-trip walk that leads you to a lovely viewpoint of the blue-hued glacier hanging in the valley.
-While you can't walk on Byron Glacier itself, you get close enough to feel the cool air coming off the ice and take in the dramatic surrounding landscape.
-There are typically some ice caves that you can peek into, as well (but not walk into, since they are super unstable).
+Byron Glacier is the easiest and most accessible glacier hike near Anchorage - a mostly flat, 2.4-mile round-trip trail that ends at a lovely viewpoint of a blue-hued glacier hanging in the valley above.
+You can't walk on Byron itself, but you get close enough to feel the cool air rolling off the ice, and in certain seasons there are ice caves at the base that you can peek into (but do not enter - they're incredibly unstable).

-How to get there: Drive about 1 hour south of Anchorage on the Seward Highway.
-The trailhead is located just past the Begich Boggs Visitor Center near Portage Lake.
-Parking is simple, free, and the trailhead departs directly from the lot.
+Getting there: Drive ~1 hour south on the Seward Highway.
+The trailhead is just past the Begich Boggs Visitor Center near Portage Lake.
+Parking is free and departs directly from the lot.

 Snow & ice caves in the valley